-Purussottama ji is Odisha’s no one papier mache artist.
+Purushottam Ji is Odisha’s no one papier mache artist.
 But his journey has never been simple.
 In the film below he shares his journey during the formative period of his career.

-What keeps him busy on daily basis is creating a range of colourful birds, which are in high market demand and each sold for 250/300 INR.
-When you see them together you are almost drawn to a bird sanctuary where the chorus of birds have come to a sudden pause.
+What keeps him busy on a daily basis is creating a range of colourful birds, which are in high market demand and each sold for 250/300 INR.
+When you see them together you are almost drawn to a bird sanctuary where the chorus of birds has come to a sudden pause.

-Then he showed me an unfinished peacock of life size.
+Then he showed me an unfinished peacock of life-size.
 What a stunning beauty even though the painting was yet to be done.